 About the Acupuncturist

 Hello!
-My name is David Johnson and I am a licensed acupuncturist in New Jersey and Pennsylvania.
+My name is David Johnson and I am a licensed acupuncturist in New Jersey.
 Acupuncture and Oriental Herbal Medicine have been nearly lifelong passions of mine.
-As of last fall, I am also a New Jersey State Certified Chinese herbalist.
+As of 2014, I am also a New Jersey State Certified Chinese herbalist.

 I began learning about acupuncture in 1971 from two college friends from Hong Kong and have enjoyed its benefits ever since then.
 I received my M.S. in Acupuncture in 2006 and the M.S. in Oriental Medicine in 2008 from Tri-State College of Acupuncture in New York City.
 Tri-State has been on the forefront of developing effective acupuncture programs specific to pain management and sports medicine long before any other school in the country.
 Their training has often been imitated but not ever duplicated.
 I feel that these modalities can surely enhance health and healing of very tough and challenging problems of all levels: physical, mental, emotional and spiritual.
 It is a whole-person oriented modality that heals the person on all levels.